-In this article, we will explore the pros and cons of bottled water vs filtered water so you can make an informed decision about what type of water you should use.
+In this article, we will explore the pros and cons of bottled water versus filtered water so you can make an informed decision about what type of water you should use.

 What is Filtered Water?

-Filtered water is tap water that has been purified so that it is safe for drinking.
+Filtered water is tap water that is purified so that it is safe for drinking.
 The way the water is filtered depends on the type of filtration system and the bottled water brands.
 This includes activated carbon filters, most commonly found in household water pitcher filters, reverse-osmosis, distillation, and ion exchange.

 Check out these 13 types of water filters and how they work.